 Secondary data: Same plan as above except with different keyword searches.

 Primary data: Remember those 50+ websites I looked at earlier?
-Time to open each link again, especially from the genre matches, to find each author’s social media links.
+Time to open each link again, especially from the genre matches, to locate each author’s social media links.
 Any good website will have a cluster of them on the main page, but sometimes, I’ll have to navigate to either the About Me page or the Contact page to find them, skipping the sites that don’t have any social media links.
 I’m looking, among the authors I’m a genre or near genre match with, for which social media sites appear most often.
 If I write travel memoirs, I might try to figure out which sites backpackers are more prevalent on, and I would probably determine that they like sites that specialize in visual media.
 To complement this observational data, in the case of social media, I would incorporate an element of questioning data, which means I need a way to ask either other authors or potential readers (or both) which social media sites I should be on.
-Questioning data methods include focus groups and surveys, but for a time and cash-strapped author like myself, I would just find some people and ask.
+Questioning data methods include focus groups and surveys, but for a time and cash-strapped author like myself, I would just identify some people and ask.
 If I were a YA author, I would either ask teens I know, or if I don’t have teens in my family or circle of friends, I might ask a teacher to ask their class for me.
 Or maybe I would mine my online acquaintances, on Facebook for instance.
-“Hey, I know you have a couple of kids.
-I’m trying to figure out, as a YA author, which social media sites young adults are on.
+“Hey, I’m trying to figure out, as a YA author, which social media sites young adults are on.
 Do your kids have any recommendations for me?”
 I might also do a quick search to determine where teen celebrities are hanging out online.

 MARKETING PROBLEM 3: How do I create an e-newsletter?